sandy0280/UrlShortener/README.md

 # UrlShortener
-It basically Short Your Original Big Url into a smaller url.
-It is built using nodejs, bootstraps, mongoose.
+It basically Short Your Original Big Url into a smaller one.
+It was built using nodejs, bootstraps, mongoose library.